 You can also take the B, D, F, or M to Broadway-Lafayette.
 Walk east on E Houston St until you pass Forsyth St. The bakery will be on your right.

-The Delancey and Essex Municipal Parking Garage is located at 107 Essex St, between Delancey and Rivington, and it’s about a 5-minute walk to the tour meeting location (137 East Houston St).
+The Delancey and Essex Municipal Parking Garage is located at 107 Essex St, between Delancey and Rivington, and it’s about a 5-minute walk to the tour meeting location (205 East Houston Street).
 There is free street parking if you get very lucky.
 Read the signs for parking rules and restrictions.

 - All food tastings are included.